edmacabebe/d3v3nvy/README.md

-# Project RedConnect and ICD Repository #
+# Project Jupiter and MarkLogic DB #

 This README provides the reader, presumed to be a developer, to understand how the project RedConnect is structured.
 There will be configuration steps that needs to be executed in sequence in order to attain a fully functional